‘Explosive’ Princess Diana tapes aired on TV

 “The private lives of public figures should not be considered history.”

 - What do we know?

 - The documentary was aired on Channel 4 last night in the UK, and on PBS in the USA.
 The tapes were recorded between September 1992 and December 1993.
-The police took them from Diana’s former butler in 2001 after he was accused of stealing from her.
-They were bought by NBC and shown in the USA in 2004.
+They were originally shown in the USA in 2004.

 - What do we not know?

-- Diana and Prince Charles were married on July 29th 1981, in front of 750m TV viewers.
-Their separation was officially announced in 1992, and the divorce was finalised in August 1996, a year before her death.
+- Diana and Prince Charles were married on July 29th 1981.
+Their divorce was finalised in August 1996, a year before her death.